7 Best JSON Editor Extensions for VS Code in 2026 (Free & Powerful)

 Clicking a key in the left column shows its children in the next column, and so on.
 This makes drilling down into deeply nested structures very fast.
 There's also a search feature that finds keys or values anywhere in the document.

 The extension connects to the JSON Hero web service, which means it works by sending your JSON to their servers for processing.
-For non-sensitive data this is fine, but if you're working with API keys, tokens, or personal information, use one of the offline alternatives instead.
+For non sensitive data this is fine, but if you are working with API keys, tokens, or personal information, use one of the offline alternatives instead.

 5. JSON Schema Validator (Best for Strict Validation)

-VS Code's built-in JSON validation is structural, it checks that your JSON is syntactically correct.
-But it doesn't validate that your data matches an expected shape beyond the automatic schema detection for common files.
+VS Code's built in JSON validation is structural, it checks that your JSON is syntactically correct.
+But it does not validate that your data matches an expected shape beyond the automatic schema detection for common files.

 This tells VS Code to validate all JSON files in your config/ folder against your local schema file.
 You get autocomplete based on the schema, red underlines on invalid values, and hover documentation.

-If you're using JSON Schema Draft 2019-09 or Draft 2020-12 features that the built-in validator doesn't fully support, Red Hat's extension is worth installing.
+If you are using JSON Schema Draft 2019 09 or Draft 2020 12 features that the built in validator does not fully support, Red Hat's extension is worth installing.

-Settings: Use VS Code's built-in json.schemas for most projects.
-For advanced schemas, add YAML by Red Hat - Free
+Settings: Use VS Code's built in json.schemas for most projects.
+For advanced schemas, add YAML extension by Red Hat Free

 6. JSON to CSV Converter (Best for Data Export)